 (A popular choice is to have half of the pictures in your shopping cart redirect to the shopping cart of a competitor, because we all like challenges.)

-You can essentially mold Magento into whatever you want it to be.
+You can essentially mold magento development into whatever you want it to be as it comes in three packages – Magento Community, Magento Commerce, and Magento Commerce Cloud.
 It was coded expertly, with adaptability in mind so that it could fit all sizes of companies and easily adhere to various needs.

 A slew of plug-ins-expanding the possible functionalities of the system-come standard with the initial download.
 Others are available for purchase if you need them.

 Magento built the application in such a way that your online store will get great search engine prominence.
 It is easy to integrate into the major CMS’s, or content management systems, out there – WordPress, Joomla!, etc.

 (You can also integrate it into your brick and mortar store by locking the door and putting up a sign telling people to go to your website.)

 Magento can work quickly and effectively, but only with help.
 It needs to be shown love, with a high-end server.
 Otherwise it will crash regularly and move slowly, with decreasing performance as your online store expands.
 It also needs to be managed and maintained with greater care than a less densely packed application.

 Takeaway: Though it’s free, in actual day-to-day use, this platform can get expensive.